Canadian Association for Supported Employment

 Creating Inclusive Workplaces for All

-We work with employment service providers, employers, community allies and stakeholders toward employment inclusion of persons experiencing disability.
-We strive to facilitate full participation in the labour force by offering resources, expertise, and support to service providers.
+At CASE, we work with employment service providers, employers, community partners, and other interest holders in communities across Canada toward employment inclusion of persons experiencing disability.
+We strive to facilitate full participation in the labour force by offering resources, expertise, research, and support to service providers.

-Our organization embraces diversity and believes in opportunities for all.
-Through workforce participation, we promote full citizenship and social inclusion for Canadians who experience disability.
+Our organization embraces diversity and believes in opportunities for all workers.
+Through workforce participation, we promote full citizenship and social inclusion for persons who experience disability in Canada.

 Member Spotlight